Diesel Heater

 Power and fuel cables were pre made from the factory, so I cut them to push through the small holes in the floor, then joined them to new cabling as both were too short.
 The fuel pump is not polarity sensitive, so uses unmarked twin black wires.
 Power cable if extending, make sure to use heavy duty cable to reduce power dropping.
 The unit will draw around 10 to 12 amps while starting when the glow plug is powered.
 Small gauge cable will cause a voltage drop and the heater may shut down indicating low battery.

 Testing was done in Summer, on a 37 Deg C day… So I had all the windows and roof vents wide open and cranked it up.
 It took a while to fire up, 3 goes in fact then off it went.
-As the temp started to rise, heavy QLD rain set in and I had to madly close everything up.
+As the temp started to rise, heavy Queensland rain set in and I had to madly close everything up.
 So now I was in a hot and humid van with a diesel heater cranking!
 You can’t just turn them off either, they need to go through a shut down procedure (automated) where it first stops the fuel coming in but keeps running until the internal temperature drops below 60 deg C, this takes over 5 minutes.
 As you can imagine I looked like I had been in a sauna by the time it was complete!

 Well, now we are in Victoria and looks like it will get a workout over the coming month or two as we make our way across to Adelaide early May then up the centre.